Skip to Content

 10. Ragamuffin Cats

-This often large and long bodied cat is as cute as its name.
+This often large and long-bodied kitty is as cute as its name.
 Its soft and silky coat can become quite long and fluffy.
-This cat breed likes to be held like a baby and is known for its docile nature.
+As one of the cutest cat breeds, it likes to be held like a baby and is known for its docile nature.

 Fluffy ragamuffin cat in the studio.